-- In a large, heavy pot over medium-high heat, heat the olive oil and butter until the butter foams.
-Add the onions and cook for 30 minutes, or until they are translucent and soft.
-Lower the heat to medium, and cook until the onions are a deep golden brown paste, about 1 hour; stir frequently with a wooden spoon and scrape up all the browned bits from the bottom of the pan.
+- In a large, heavy pot over high heat, add the olive oil or butter and heat until hot or melted.
+Stir in the onions and salt and reduce the heat to medium-high.
+Cook, stirring occasionally with a wooden spoon, for about 45 minutes, or until the onions are an even deep mahogany brown; scrape up all the browned bits from the bottom of the pan as your cook.

-- Pour in the wine, raise heat to high, and boil until the soup is reduced by two thirds.
-Stir in the chicken or beef stock and bring to a boil.
-Reduce heat to medium and simmer for 20 to 30 minutes.
-Season with salt and pepper.
-(At this point, you can refrigerate the cooled soup, covered, for up to 3 days; bring to a simmer before continuing.)
+- Pour in the wine, raise the heat to high, and boil until the soup is reduced by one third.
+Stir in the stock and bring to a boil.
+Reduce heat to medium, and simmer for 20 minutes.
+Season with salt and pepper to taste.
+(At this point you can refrigerate the soup, covered for up to 3 days; bring to a simmer before continuing.)

-- Preheat the broiler.
-Place 6 deep ovenproof soup bowls or crocks on a baking sheet.
-Ladle the soup into the bowls, add a slice of the bread to each bowl, and sprinkle the shredded cheese on top, Broil for 3 to 4 minutes, or until the cheese is golden and bubbling.
+- Place a rack in the top third of the oven and preheat the broiler.
+Slice country bread into rounds that will fit into the mouth of your soup bowls.
+Place deep ovenproof soup bowls or crocks on a baking sheet.
+Ladle the soup into the bowls, about 1 inch to the top.
+Add a slice of bread to each bowl, and sprinkle the shredded cheese on top.
+Broil for 1 to 2 minutes, or until the cheese is golden and bubbling.
 Serve immediately.